2021: everyone’s benefit is ours, and our benefit is everyone’s

 Water is the connecting thread to intelligently face this survival and justice challenge.. © Carlos Garriga / We Are Water Foundation.

 In all initiatives of this tough 2020 we have encountered human suffering, but we have also found hope.
-Hope generated by the knowledge of being understood and helped; hope generated by the enthusiasm and generosity of the , which have redoubled their efforts despite the funding difficulties and in the face of mobility restrictions.
+Hope generated by the knowledge of being understood and helped; hope generated by the enthusiasm and generosity of the institutions we collaborate with, which have redoubled their efforts despite the funding difficulties and in the face of mobility restrictions.

 In all initiatives of this tough 2020 we have encountered human suffering, but we have also found hope. © Vicente Ferrer/ Rural Development Trust